Like us on Facebook while you're at it.

 - Be adventurous.
 Break out of a workout rut and use vacation as an excuse to try a new, fun activity.
 Whether it’s rock climbing, sailing, or trapeze swinging, challenge yourself to try something different while you’re away.

 - Try the local specialty.
-Take advantage of what an area’s known for —or even plan a vacation around it!
-Unroll a yoga mat in India, learn tai chi moves in China, or woo potential suitors with flamenco moves in Spain.
-It’s a great way to learn about a culture while exercising.
+Take advantage of what an area’s known for—or even plan a vacation around it!
+Unroll a yoga mat in India, climb boulders in Colorado, learn tai chi moves in China, or woo potential suitors with flamenco moves in Spain.
+It’s a great way to learn about a different culture while getting fit.

-- Make exercise your vacation A surefire way to guarantee to keep moving is by planning a getaway around a fitness event or competition.
-Force yourself to vacation by registering for a race in a different city or try a weekend Pilates retreat.
+- Make exercise your vacation.
+A surefire way to guarantee you keep moving while traveling is by planning a getaway around a fitness event or competition.
+Force yourself to vacation by registering for a race in a different city or try a weekend fitness retreat.

 Room and Board

 - Check out amenities first.
 Make it easy to squeeze in workout time by booking a hotel with a gym or pool.
 If that cozy bed and breakfast doesn’t have the facilities, find out if discounts are offered at a local gym.

 - Scope out the neighborhood.
 Book accommodation near places where you can get your sweat on.
 If you need to run laps before starting your day, make sure there’s a track nearby.
 If you can’t unwind until you hear namaste, stay near a yoga studio.

 - Do it anywhere.
 Bodyweight exercises can be done anywhere and require zero equipment.
 Bust a move in your hotel room to keep fit.

 - Stash food.
 Ask for a room with a mini-fridge and keep it stocked with healthy snacks like fruits, veggies, and nuts to avoid room service.

 - Keep work away.
 It’s a vacation, remember?
 Resist the urge to check work e-mails and focus on having fun.
 It will keep your mind clear and allow you to decompress.